 It's been six months since I last posted for the #GlobeCookingMad series.
 Trust me, I have been working on finding a good recipe for Andorra and even cooked some of them but they weren’t to my liking.
 Within the first few days of swarming the internet, I learnt that most of their dishes are seafood or not halal which left me with very few options.
 You should know by now, that I don't cook seafood as F doesn't eat (except for shrimps) and I am not a great fan either.
 Currently, we have a whiff of tuna that Ragee relishes every day!

 About the country, Andorra is officially called the Principality of Andorra and is in South-Western Europe sharing borders with Spain and France.
-Which is why Andorra’s cuisine is largely influenced by Catalan cuisine.
+This is why Andorra’s cuisine is largely influenced by Catalan cuisine.

 Toasted slices of any rustic country bread

-Serve as a starter individually or in a big salad plate so each one can dig in and make their own bread and tomato.
+Serve as a starter individually or on a big salad plate so each one can dig in and make their own bread and tomato.